Home

 Clara (Behme) Jensen Kiggins Young was born on May 8, 1876 near Tontogany, Wood County, OH, the daughter of Nathaniel A. and Rebecca (Minerd) Behme.
 She was a pioneer settler of Iowa and Washington State.

-When Clara was a girl, she moved with her parents to Iowa.
-After her parents ended their marriage there, in about 1898 her mother moved west to Washington State, and Clara followed at some point before 1903.
+After her parents ended their marriage in Iowa, in about 1898, Clara's mother moved west to Washington State, and Clara followed at some point before 1903.

 Clara's mother wrote several letters home to relatives in 1906.
 In one of them, she said: